Kwiziq community member

 In another exercise, we were supposed to translate 'I got bored' to 'Je me suis ennuyé'.
 Isn't that also a state of being that should use l'imparfait?

-This relates to:Describing and expressing opinions in L'Imparfait (imperfect tense) -
+This question relates to:French lesson "Describing and expressing opinions in L'Imparfait (imperfect tense)"

 Kwiziq language super star